Current Research

 -

-A large part of it involves combining data from geochemistry ( which tells us about oceanic oxygen and temperature); paleontology (which tells us about which animals lived at a particular time, and where); and physiology (which tells us about how well animals can withstand changes in oceanic temperature and oxygen) to provide a mechanistic model that explains why marine ecosystems became so simple in their diversity, and so globally interconnected, after key intervals in deep time.
+A large part of it involves combining data from paleontology (which tells us about which animals lived at a particular time, and where) with data from geochemistry ( which tells us about oceanic oxygen and temperature); and physiology (which tells us about how well animals can withstand changes in oceanic temperature and oxygen) to provide a mechanistic model that explains why marine ecosystems became so simple in their diversity, and so globally interconnected, after key intervals in deep time.

 -

-The other portion of my research involves taxonomically identifying the fossils of mollusks (i.e. snails and clams) which my collaborators and I have collected in central Saudi Arabia, and which represent what marine communities might have been like following the wake of the most devastating mass extinction known as the end-Permian mass extinction.
+The other portion of my research involves taxonomically identifying the fossils of bivalves (i.e. oysters and clams) which my collaborators and I have collected in central Saudi Arabia for the Lower Triassic, and which represent what marine communities might have been like following the wake of the most devastating mass extinction known as the end-Permian mass extinction.
+Ongoing research will pivot to more recent fossils to see how bivalve communities have responded to human activities.

 I drew this graphical abstract for a paper I coauthored to explain how we examine patterns in past extinction events (and the recovery of ecosystems afterwards) with processes related to organismal physiology and changes in oceanic temeperature and oxygen.
 Much of the work I do involves investigating potential links of biogeographic recovery patterns of benthic marine ecosystems to these physiological concepts.